The only industry conference for adventure sports events organisers.

 Shane Ohly - is the CEO of Ourea Events and works as the Event Director of the Dragon’s Back Race®, Cape Wrath Ultra® and Salomon Skyline Scotland®.
 He was the organiser of the Skyrunning World Championships in 2018.
 He has a fascination with risk management within adventure sport, and has not been afraid to push the boundaries of what is achievable with events like the Glen Coe Skyline®.
 Shane is also a well-known mountain runner, multiple mountain marathon champion, and esoteric FKT record holder.

-In association with the Kendal Mountain Festival taking place in Kendal the weekend of 22nd-24th Nov.
+In association with the Kendal Mountain Festival taking place in Kendal the weekend of 21st-23rd Nov 2025.

 Why not make a weekend of it?